HomeConcrete DecorMake a Mosaic Stepping Stone: Fun DIY Garden Art!

 I redesigned it several times until I found the layout that I was satisfied with, which in the end was probably a little more than 4 or 5 hours.

 Step 3.
-Secure The DIY Mosaic Stepping Stone Pattern To The Adhesive Paper
+Secure The Mosaic Pattern To The Adhesive Paper

 I really thought this is where everything was going to fall apart on me.